karlosos/react-django-todoist/README.md

 ## What is this and who is it for 🤷‍♀️

 This was my first project in React that I've built in my spare time.
-It's meant to be showcase of my programming skills.
+React app is based on [tutorial](https://www.youtube.com/watch?v=hT3j87FMR6M).
+Backend was created by me without any help or tutorial.
+Github Actions (CI) were also done by me alone.

+> ⚠️ Do not analyse React code as it was not written by me.
+This was one of the first tutorial projects I did for learning React.
+I made it public only for archiving reasons and because there are some additional things built over the tutorial base.

 I've learnt a lot from this project.
 Some concepts that I've grasped:
-- React with hooks
+- React with hooks (tutorial scope)
-- Javascript fundamentals
+- Javascript fundamentals (tutorial scope)
-- Firebase
+- Firebase (tutorial scope)
-- Javascript unit testing with jest
+- Javascript unit testing with jest (tutorial scope)
-- Django Rest Framework
+- Django Rest Framework ✅
-- Unit testing Django
+- Unit testing Django ✅
-- Swagger documentation
+- Swagger documentation ✅
-- Github Actions (CI)
+- Github Actions (CI) ✅

 ## Features